Phuong-Ton/GameofSurvival/README.md

   ■ +1 Zombie point if a Zombie tags a Human. <br />

 ## **End game:**
-  ■ When the step limit (50 steps) is reached, the game compares the points of Humans and Zombies.
-  ■ If Human points ≥ Zombie points, Humans win.
+  ■ When the step limit (50 steps) is reached, the game compares the points of Humans and Zombies. <br /> ■ If Human points ≥ Zombie points, Humans win.
 Otherwise, Zombies win.

 ## **Simulation Features** <br />